ilpropheta/ilpropheta.github.io/README.md

 > Feedback by **Andrea Baruzzo** at **Meetup Pordenone 2015**

-I love telling *stories* and interacting with people.
-My stories are not only about *technical* things but also about *personal development* and lessons I have learned.
+I love sharing *stories* and *connecting* with people.
+My stories aren't just about technical topics-they also touch on personal development and the lessons I've learned along the way.

-I have given talks at many popular events such as *Microsoft Community Days*, *Future Decoded*, *Italian Agile Day*, *Codemotion*, *QtDay*.
-I'm also used to speaking at events organized by my own community, the *Italian C++ Community*.
+I've had the privilege of speaking at renowned events like *Microsoft Community Days*, *Italian Agile Day*, *Codemotion*, *QtDay*, *DevFest*, *Future Decoded*, *NoSlidesConf*, *Italian Community Managers Summit*, local meetups and *Italian C++ Community* events.

-For some of the talks that are listed in this page I got some feedback (generally from 1 to 5 <i class="icon-star"></i>).
-For the others, the event did not have a way to rate talks or the results are not publicly available.

-Some events I spoke at provided a joind.in page.
+Some events I spoke at provided a *joind.in* page.
 You can check out my [Joind.in public profile](https://joind.in/user/ilpropheta) for a quick overview.

 <img src="/pics/talks-cover.jpg" alt="Speaking to 150+ people at Codemotion Milan 2015" width="600"><br/>
 Speaking about C++ to 150+ people at Codemotion Milan 2015